Silver rush in western West Virginia came to naught

 Wirt and Jackson counties experienced a silver rush in the late 1800s.

-Is there silver in the West Virginia hills?
-Was there ever?
-Parts of what's now western West Virginia enjoyed a kind of silver rush in the late 1800s, and a good number of prospectors opened mines, though geologists say their efforts were for naught.
+SILVER VALLEY, W.Va. — Is there silver in the hills of West Virginia?
+Parts of what's now western West Virginia enjoyed a kind of silver rush in the late 1800s, and many prospectors opened mines, though geologists say their efforts were for naught.

 Advertisement

-The strata that underlie the valley of the Ohio River does not bear the ores in which silver is found, geologists seem to agree.
-Despite that, three mining companies held leases in Jackson County in 1867 and another attempted to mine and smelt the precious metal in Wirt County.
+Geologists seem to agree that strata underlying the valley of the Ohio River do not bear the ores in which silver is found.
+Despite that, three mining companies held leases in Jackson County in 1867, and another attempted to mine and smelt the precious metal in Wirt County.

 The Pomeroy Silver Mining Co., of Meigs County, Ohio, the Pittsburgh Exploring, Developing and Mining Co., of Pittsburgh, and the Point Pleasant Silver Mining and Exploring Co., of Point Pleasant, all leased Jackson County land, according to a report in the West Virginia Heritage Encyclopedia.

-The Point Pleasant concern boasted 16 stockholders, among who was a Professor William Eichoff, said to have determined that "large quantities of silver and gold" were present.
+The Point Pleasant concern boasted 16 stockholders, among whom was Professor William Eichoff, who was said to have determined that "large quantities of silver and gold" were present.

 Advertisement